 The tobacco industry has adapted to restrictions on print and television advertising by turning to other marketing methods.
 One such method is direct mailing to their target customers.
 Tobacco companies use direct mailing as a way of advertising and providing incentives for users to buy their products.
 Young people often get on tobacco-companies' mailing lists after providing their personal information in exchange for a tobacco-related coupon or smokeless sample at a bar promotion, or when completing an Internet survey.

 Direct mail campaigns often use themes and images that appeal to youth.
-One example of this approach is RJR's "Camel Break Campaign," which was launched in late 2010.
-This campaign uses names and images of "cool" U.S. cities, including San Francisco, to market Camel cigarettes to appeal to the adventurous and rebellious spirit of young people.3
+One example of this approach was RJR's "Camel Break Campaign," which was launched in late 2010.
+This campaign used names and images of "cool" U.S. cities, including San Francisco, to market Camel cigarettes to appeal to the adventurous and rebellious spirit of young people.3

 Tobacco companies use the Internet extensively to market their products.4 This is a particularly effective strategy to reach youth, who consume much of their media through new technologies.
 For tobacco companies, online marketing has the added benefit that many aspects of it are largely invisible to the casual observer.